GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 Whatever the reason, all four schools to have cut some portion of XC/TF (yes, Brown, you cut XC/TF) are starting from the bottom and cutting their way up.
 This strategy allows the schools to cut the most athletes (i.e., scholarships) and fiddle with whatever Division I and Title IX quotas they need to meet.

 Or maybe they just figured that these are the sports no one - including sponsors and donors - would miss much.
+Either way, track & field writ large will eventually feel the effects of these and future cuts.

 ### 3. Who is secure enough to pass up any opportunity for anything?